medcognetics/pynvjpeg2k/README.md

 batch_size = 4
 decoded = pynv.decode_frames_jpeg2k(data, len(data), rows, columns, 4)
 ```

+## Troubleshooting
+If you have problems building, try the following:
+* Make sure you have `PythonX.YZ-dev` installed
+* Verify that CUDA is installed properly

 # TODO
 * Can we relax the constraint that image dimensions are known ahead of time without much performance hit?